Trees Around the GLOBE Campaign - Join us! - Trees around the GLOBE

-- If you are new to GLOBE and have never taken any protocol measurements, you can complete the e-Trainings for the protocols you would like to use.
+- For people who are new to GLOBE and have never taken any protocol measurements, complete the e-Trainings for the relevant protocols.

 - Start taking Biometry Tree Height measurements.
 Some guidelines for choosing trees to measure:

-- Decide which other Protocols you and your students will use to take local environmental measurements.
+- Decide which other Protocols to use to take local environmental measurements.

-- Start taking your protocol measurements and submit them to GLOBE through the Data Entry Page.
+- Start taking protocol measurements and submit them to GLOBE through the Data Entry Page.

-- Connect with us by attending the campaign Webinars and engage in some discussions with other GLOBE schools, scientists, researchers, and campaign team.
+- Connect with GLOBE by attending the campaign webinars and engage in some discussions with other GLOBE schools, scientists, researchers and campaign teams.

-- Work with your students to develop potential research projects using your protocol measurement data and data from other GLOBE schools.
+- Work with students to develop potential research projects using collected protocol measurement data and data from other GLOBE schools.

-- Collaborate with other GLOBE schools from around the world to strengthen your research experience, which could be part of the GLOBE IVSS.
+- Collaborate with other GLOBE schools from around the world to strengthen the research experience, which could be part of the 2023 GLOBE International Virtual Science Symposium.

-- Begin and/or contribute to the campaign Discussion Forum.
+- Begin or contribute to the campaign Discussion Forum.